Carlos Correa Fever All Over New York After $315 Million Signing

 — lisah (@lisajammin) December 21, 2022

-The Mets have truly become big winners of the MLB free agency.
-Before they landed Correa, they already had signed the likes of Kodai Senga, Jose Quintana, and of course, Verlander, who may or may not have a role in luring Correa to New York.
+The Mets have truly become big winners of the MLB free agency period.
+Before they landed Correa, they already had signed the likes of Kodai Senga, Jose Quintana, and, of course, Verlander, who may or may not have had a role in luring Correa to New York.